St Colmcille's Well

 Overview

-St Colmcille’s Well is a modest yet evocative holy spring tucked away on Ballycullen Road, just about 200 yards from the front gate of Orlagh College in the suburb of Knocklyon, south‑Dublin.
-The site is set within a small, neatly paved water garden, accessed via a low wooden bridge that spans a gentle stream.
-A stone niche houses a bronze statue of St Columba (St Colmcille), and a modest Celtic cross stands nearby, marking the well’s continued use as a place of prayer and pilgrimage.
+St Colmcille’s Well is a quiet, evocative holy spring located on Ballycullen Road in the south Dublin suburb of Knocklyon.
+Situated just a short walk from the grounds of Orlagh College, the site is framed by a neatly paved water garden and accessed via a low wooden bridge that crosses a gentle stream.
+A stone niche houses a bronze statue of St Columba (St Colmcille), while a modest Celtic cross stands nearby, marking the well’s enduring role as a place of prayer and reflection.

 History

-According to local tradition, the 6th‑century saint who founded the great monastery at Iona stopped at this spot during a journey through Glendalough, blessed the spring and declared it holy.
-The water was said to be so clear that it was “almost invisible”, a quality that later gave the nearby town of Swords its Irish name Sord (meaning pure or clear).
+Local tradition traces the well’s origins to the 6th century, when the saint who would later found the great monastery at Iona reportedly stopped at this spot during a journey through the region.
+According to legend, he blessed the spring, declaring it holy.
+The water was said to be so pure that it appeared “almost invisible,” a quality that some local historians believe inspired the Irish name Sord for the nearby town of Swords, meaning clear or pure.

 What to See & Do

-• Water garden & bridge – A small bridge leads visitors across a shallow stream to the well’s edge.
-The garden is planted with low‑lying shrubs, and the water’s surface often mirrors the sky, creating a tranquil tableau.
+• Water Garden & Bridge – A short wooden bridge leads visitors across a shallow stream to the well.
+The garden is planted with low-lying shrubs, and the still water often reflects the sky, creating a naturally tranquil setting.

-• Historical markers – A cross‑incised stone above the doorway faces north‑east, and nine steps lead down from road level to the water.
-One step bears an indent that, according to legend, marks the spot where St Colmcille leapt from the round tower of the old monastic settlement.
+• Historical Features – Look for a cross-incised stone above the entrance facing north-east, and note the nine steps leading down from road level to the water.
+Local lore suggests one step bears an indent marking where St Colmcille leapt from a nearby round tower.

 Events & Pilgrimage

-The ecumenical service on the Sunday nearest 9 June draws parishioners, local historians and visitors from across Ireland.
-The service begins with a short walk to the statue niche, followed by prayers, hymns and the traditional sharing of the well’s water.
-Those wishing to attend should arrive early to secure a place near the niche, especially in summer when the gathering can be sizable.
+Each year, the site hosts an ecumenical prayer service on the Sunday closest to the saint’s feast day, 9 June.
+The gathering draws parishioners, local historians, and visitors from across the country.
+The service typically begins with a short walk to the statue niche, followed by prayers, hymns, and the traditional sharing of the well’s water.
+Those planning to attend are advised to arrive early, particularly in summer when the grounds fill quickly.

 Getting There & Practical Tips

-• Access – The well is reached via Ballycullen Road, a short walk from the main gate of Orlagh College.
-A low, padlocked gate protects the water source, but the garden and bridge remain open to the public.
+• Address & Access – The well is located on Ballycullen Road, just a short walk from the main gate of Orlagh College.
+A low, padlocked gate secures the water source itself, but the garden and bridge remain freely accessible.

-• Parking – Limited on‑street parking is available on Ballycullen Road and nearby residential streets.
-Visitors should respect local residents’ parking restrictions and avoid blocking driveways.
+• Parking – Limited on-street parking is available on Ballycullen Road and surrounding residential streets.
+Please respect local residents and avoid blocking driveways or designated parking bays.

-• Public transport – The nearest DART stations are Rathfarnham and Sandyford; both are a short bus ride (routes 63/63A) or a 10‑minute walk from the well.
-Check the latest bus timetables for exact connections.
+• Public Transport – The nearest DART stations are Rathfarnham and Sandyford.
+From either station, the well is a short walk or a quick bus ride away (routes 63/63A).
+Check Dublin Bus timetables for current schedules.

-• Accessibility – The approach includes a short set of nine steps; there is currently no wheelchair‑accessible ramp.
-Visitors with limited mobility may find the ascent challenging.
+• Accessibility – The approach to the well includes a short flight of nine steps.
+There is currently no wheelchair-accessible ramp, so visitors with limited mobility may find the terrain challenging.

 Nearby Attractions

-• St Columba’s College – A historic secondary school with beautiful grounds, located a short walk north of the well.
+• St Columba’s College – A historic secondary school with expansive, tree-lined grounds, located a short walk north of the well.

-• Knocklyon Village – Offers a selection of cafés, a small shopping centre and easy access to the Rathfarnham and Sandyford town centres.
+• Knocklyon Village – A lively suburban hub with independent cafes, a small shopping centre, and direct bus connections to Rathfarnham and Sandyford town centres.